Osteoclast

-An odontoclast (/odon·to·clast/; o-don´to-klast) is an osteoclast associated with absorption of the roots of deciduous teeth.
+An odontoclast (/odon·to·clast/; o-don´to-klast) is an osteoclast associated with the absorption of the roots of deciduous teeth.

 Structure

-An osteoclast is a large multinucleated cell and human osteoclasts on bone typically have five nuclei and are 150–200 µm in diameter.
-When osteoclast-inducing cytokines are used to convert macrophages to osteoclasts, very large cells that may reach 100 µm in diameter occur.
+An osteoclast is a large multinucleated cell and human osteoclasts on bone typically have four nuclei and are 150–200 μm in diameter.
+When osteoclast-inducing cytokines are used to convert macrophages to osteoclasts, very large cells that may reach 100 μm in diameter occur.
 These may have dozens of nuclei, and typically express major osteoclast proteins but have significant differences from cells in living bone because of the not-natural substrate.
 The size of the multinucleated assembled osteoclast allows it to focus the ion transport, protein secretory and vesicular transport capabilities of many macrophages on a localized area of bone.

 Location

 In bone, osteoclasts are found in pits in the bone surface which are called resorption bays, or Howship's lacunae.
 Osteoclasts are characterized by a cytoplasm with a homogeneous, "foamy" appearance.
 This appearance is due to a high concentration of vesicles and vacuoles.
 These vacuoles include lysosomes filled with acid phosphatase.
 This permits characterization of osteoclasts by their staining for high expression of tartrate resistant acid phosphatase (TRAP) and cathepsin K. Osteoclast rough endoplasmic reticulum is sparse, and the Golgi complex is extensive.

 At a site of active bone resorption, the osteoclast forms a specialized cell membrane, the "ruffled border", that opposes the surface of the bone tissue.
 This extensively folded or ruffled border facilitates bone removal by dramatically increasing the cell surface for secretion and uptake of the resorption compartment contents and is a morphologic characteristic of an osteoclast that is actively resorbing bone.